temporalio/proposals/node/cancellation-v2.md

 Workflows are represented internally by a tree of contexts where the `main` function runs in the root context.
 Cancellation propagates from outer contexts to inner ones and is handled by catching `CancellationError`s when `await`ing on `CancellablePromise`s.
-Activities and timers return a `CancellablePromise` which can be cancelled.
+Activities and timers return a `CancellablePromise`.

 #### `CancellablePromise` (or `ContextualPromise`)